Cleveland Clinic Lerner Research Institute Logo

 Biography

-Dr. Baker has more than twenty years of experience in deep brain stimulation in preclinical models and clinical work.
+Dr. Baker has more than twenty-five years of experience in deep brain stimulation in both preclinical and clinical research.
 In addition to his Neurosciences associate staff role, Dr. Baker holds a secondary appointment in the Center for Neurological Restoration at Cleveland Clinic’s Neurological Institute.
 He serves as co-director of the Center of Excellence in Translational Therapies for Post-Stroke Rehabilitation.

 Dr. Baker earned his PhD at the University of Arizona in Speech & Hearing Science.
 He then started at Cleveland Clinic in 2000 through a fellowship in Movement Disorders Research within the Department of Neurology.